Louisanity/HamilToniQ/README.md

 ### Stability Test

-The picture below compares four different mixers applied to three different problems executed on a noise-free simulator, a noisy simulator and on hardware.
+The picture below compares four different mixers applied to three different problems executed on noise-free simulators 'qasm' and 'aer' and on a noisy simulator.
+We also queued the job for executing it on real hardware but the queue was too long to get the results in time.
 The colourmap is defined in a way that a dark spot corresponds to low energy.
 Therefore the solution set of possible ground states is restricted by the colourmaps.
 The X-mixer restricts the solution set only minor but the ring, parity and full mixer improve the result significantly.
 In the rightmost picture, one can identify the noise by comparing the X-mixer results with the noise-free simulation.